cotes2020/jekyll-theme-chirpy/_posts/00LearningPath/CER:AWS Certified Security.md

 Domain 2: Logging and Monitoring

 2.1 <font color=red> Design and implement </font> security monitoring and alerting.
-- Analyze architecture and identify <font color=blue> monitoring requirements </font> and sources for monitoring statistics.
+- Analyze architecture and identify <font color=LightSlateBlue> monitoring requirements </font> and sources for monitoring statistics.
 - Analyze architecture to determine which AWS services can be used to automate monitoring and alerting.
-- Analyze the requirements for <font color=blue> custom application monitoring </font>, and determine how this could be achieved.
+- Analyze the requirements for <font color=LightSlateBlue> custom application monitoring </font>, and determine how this could be achieved.
-- Set up <font color=blue>  </font> to perform regular audits.
+- Set up <font color=LightSlateBlue>  </font> to perform regular audits.

 2.2 <font color=red> Troubleshoot </font> security monitoring and alerting.
 - Given an occurrence of a known event without the expected alerting, analyze the service functionality and configuration and remediate.